ghumman/iqbal_demystified_react_native/README.md

 - Reading and Writing to YAML data files
 - Downloading, Playing and Keeping Record of Audio files
 - Zoom In and Out while reading the poems
+- Select from different fonts types and font sizes
 - Bookmarking poems and stanzas
 - Ability to do discussion on stanzas or words inside stanzas
 - Voting system including